undefinedlabs/scope-docs/docs/installation.md

 `GitHub.com` |  |
 `GitHub Enterprise` | 2.16.1+ |

+> Do you use a source code management provider not listed here?
+Please [let us know](https://home.codescope.com/goto/support)!

 Each agent has its own list of compatible platforms and libraries - please check out their documentation.

 ## Installation